morfredus/ESP32-Diagnostic-Arduino-IDE/docs/home.md

 # ESP32 Diagnostic Suite – Wiki Home (v3.8.0)

+## ⚠️ ARCHIVED REPOSITORY NOTICE

+This repository **ESP32-Diagnostic-Arduino-IDE** is **archived but remains accessible**.
+Development has migrated to [ESP32-Diagnostic](https://github.com/morfredus/ESP32-Diagnostic) using PlatformIO under Visual Studio Code.

+**Note:** Bluetooth functionality is **not supported** in the new PlatformIO version.
+If you need Bluetooth features, use this archived Arduino IDE version.

+---

 Welcome to the official wiki for firmware version **3.8.0**.
 This space centralises every guide, reference, and checklist required to operate, customise, and maintain the ESP32 Diagnostic Suite across multilingual teams.